-Fantasy and Masturbation (lecture transcript)
+Fantasy And Masturbation

 Much of contemporary society and many leaders in the Church have been persuaded that all people are primarily sexual beings and that they have a right to express themselves sexually.
 We consider this to be a false teaching about our humanity.
 We claim that we are primarily spiritual beings and that our sexuality is only a part of us: a God-given desire and ability to relate to the opposite sex in a way that leads to love, marriage and family.